 The History Station digital field trip experience will take students through our historic grounds and buildings to learn about community transformation from prairie to city.
 Student learning outcomes include:

-Describe the overall pattern of settlement in Naperville and in other northern Illinois communities, including indigenous removal
+Describe the overall pattern of settlement in northern Illinois communities, including indigenous removal

 Identify individual and community needs and learn about different solutions to the challenges of survival and community formation

 Identify differences and similarities between the 19th century and today in land use, work, chores, home and family life, material culture, and leisure time activities

 Use primary and secondary resources to construct narratives about the past

 Practice historical thinking, using multiple perspectives, analysis of evidence, causes and effects, and ethical reasoning